Skip to main content

 Student Mentoring Program

 If you are undecided about a German major or minor, or even if you are already a declared German major or minor, you will have the opportunity to meet a German upper classman once a quarter for a meal in a local restaurant paid for by the department.
 These mentoring sessions are designed to give you insights into the program from the point of view of an upper classman: You will learn more about relevant German curricula, programs, undergraduate research, internships, and study abroad opportunities from students who have direct, recent personal experience with these issues.
-If you have any questions about this program or would like to meet an upper classman for a meal, please schedule a zoom meeting with the Director of Undergraduate Studies.
+If you have any questions about this program or would like to meet an upper classman for a meal.